What to Do If You Are in AWOL or Desertion Status

 - Mitigating evidence that could reduce the likelihood/severity of punishment

 - The military may issue a warrant for your arrest, and if they put effort into your capture the punishment will be greater than if you voluntarily return as the consequences of apprehension by civilian/military authorities are real

 - Voluntary return is your best option

 AWOL and Desertion charges are not uncommon in the military with the Army accumulating anywhere between 2,500 and 4,000 annually.
 Typically, these members will be released from the military with an Other Than Honorable or a Bad Conduct Discharge, however depending upon the importance of the evolution one missed and the time away from the command, you could receive jail time.

-If you are AWOL or in desertion status, the most important thing for reduced punishment is to voluntarily return.
-If you know someone who is in AWOL or desertion status (30 Day Rule), convince them to voluntarily return to military control.
-The sooner the better.
+If you are AWOL or in desertion status, the most important thing for reduced punishment is to return voluntarily.
+If you know someone who is in AWOL or desertion status (30 Day Rule), convince them to return to military control voluntarily.
+The sooner, the better.
 Also, punishment will be much more lenient if one voluntarily returns to military control than if one is arrested by law enforcement and involuntarily returned to the military.